recombinary/dronr/README.md

 3. Set up register file if a template register was supplied (more on this later)
 4. Invoke `dronr up` to run any new drones

-### Existing app
+### Bootstrapping an existing app

 If your app was not generated with the `dronr new` command, you can bootstrap it by navigating to the app directory and running:

     $ bundle exec dronr bootstrap

+with an optional template argument

+    $ bundle exec dronr bootstrap --template templates/prototyping.yml

+This will install the dronr gem, generate a binstub, and copy the template register.

 Be aware that existing apps might already have undergone manual installation of some drones you may want to add.
-See "Register entries for manual tasks"
+I'll add more info here later.

 # Drones

-To see a list of available drones:

-    $ bin/dronr list
+## Listing drones

+Coming soon.

 ## Adding a drone

-Add a drone by appending it's name in .dronr.yml
+Register a drone for installation by adding it's name to the 'incoming' list in .dronr.yml

     incoming:
       - rspec